Travel Insurance for Africa from USA 2026

 • Cash and Cards: There are no ATMs in remote areas; however, USD is still accepted in many places.

-Types of Travel Insurance for US Citizens Visiting Africa
+Annual Travel Insurance for Frequent Africa Travelers

-Annual Multi-Trip Travel Insurance for Africa from USA
+Annual Travel Insurance for Africa from USA

 Get Quote »